 Our Vision is of an Ireland where fewer lives are lost through suicide and communities, and individuals are empowered to improve their mental health and wellbeing.

 Our Mission is to provide education, training and support to the staff and volunteers of all 121 Family Resource Centres around suicide prevention, wellness, recovery action planning, self-care, resilience building and positive mental health promotion.
-In so doing, we hope to positively impact their mental health and the health and wellbeing of the communities FRCs serve.
+In so doing, we hope to positively impact the mental health of the staff and management of FRCs and the health and wellbeing of the communities FRCs serve.

 Family Resource Centres provide universal support to individuals and families across their life course.
-As the only national programme that offers such a drop-in service to the public, they are presented a wide range of social issues.
+As the only national programme that offers such a drop-in service to the public, FRCs are presented with a wide range of social issues.
 Often underpinning these issues are mental health difficulties.

-Funded by the National Office for Suicide Prevention and TUSLA, our project promotes shared responsibility and response to the action of suicide as we collectively seek to raise awareness, reduce the stigma associated with mental health and reduce suicide in Ireland.
+Funded by the National Office for Suicide Prevention, TUSLA, the HSE and the Gambling Awareness Trust, we promote shared responsibility and response to the action of suicide.
+We foster collaborative partnerships with all relevant agencies, organisations and other stakeholders and strive to raise awareness, reduce the stigma associated with mental health difficulties and reduce the number of suicides in Ireland.

 The National Family Resource Centre Mental Health Promotion Project undertakes the following key areas of work:

-Combating Stigma through Creating Awareness, Advocacy & Dialogue
+Combating Stigma by Creating Awareness, Advocacy & Dialogue

-Helping to create an informed, cohesive response to suicide and suicide ideation through the Research & Development of The Suicide Code of Practice
+Helping to create an informed, cohesive response to suicide and suicide ideation through the Research and development of our FRC Suicide Prevention Code of Practice